Botmock/botmock-watson-export/README.md

 ### Caveats

-> Note that for data surrounding [slot-filling](https://cloud.ibm.com/docs/services/assistant?topic=assistant-tutorial-slots-complex) in your original project to appear available in the Watson Assistant dashboard, you must navigate to the node containing slot-filling within the **Dialog** section of the skill and click **Customize**.
+> Note that for data surrounding [slot-filling](https://cloud.ibm.com/docs/services/assistant?topic=assistant-tutorial-slots-complex) in your original project to appear available in the Watson Assistant dashboard, you must navigate to the node containing slot-filling within the **Dialog** section of the skill and click **Customize** and then turn slot-filling on.
 Upon doing so, you should discover your data from your original project appears automatically within the dashboard.

 ### Prerequisites